ttyborg/erampage/README.md

 ##Binary files

 This package contains Windows binaries, as well as some resources needed for the game.
 This is the only file required for Windows users.
 Un-pack it and proceed with installing game files.
 If you can't open the package, download 7-Zip archiver.
+// it contains data in form of binary no's

 Linux users will also need this file, as it contains resources needed for the game.
 (TODO: we really should do something so that the Linux users wouldn't have to download Windwoes binaries)